-" Portfolio characteristics (see section Asset Description):

-- Granular portfolio: The effective number of obligors (in terms of groups) is over 1,000. - Short Weighted Average Life: The pool has a relatively short weighted average life (less than two years) for SME deals.
-This implies a lower degree of uncertainty regarding Moody's quantitative assumptions. - Diversified Pool: The debtors are located throughout Spain, with no single region exposure exceeding 17%.
-The largest regions are Madrid, Catalonia and Andalusia with a weight of 16.7%, 15.8% and 13.6%, respectively.
+- " Portfolio characteristics (see section Asset Description): - Granular portfolio: The effective number of obligors (in terms of groups) is almost 1,500. - Short Weighted Average Life: The pool has a relatively short weighted average life of around 2 years (which can increase to 3.5 years during the revolving period).
+This implies a lower degree of uncertainty regarding Moody's quantitative assumptions. - Diversified Pool: The debtors are located throughout Spain.
+The largest regions are Catalonia, Madrid and Andalusia with a weight of 17.6%, 15.8% and 13.5%, respectively.